 - They have been at fault for multiple auto accidents; or

-- They accrued too many points on their driving record for driving violations.
+- They accrued for driving violations.

 Pennsylvania does not require high-risk drivers to have an SR-22.
 However, obtaining this document can be a helpful measure to protect driving privileges.